proactiveprogramming/100DaysOfCoding-golang/01_hellomulti/README.md

 All of these projects have a corresponding "helloworldproject" and "greetingsproject" that go together.
 All of these projects are demonstrating how to ue a local library package with different scenarios.

+The only exception is "greetingstest" which is demonstrating how to set a local library package without having a main module.
+Demonstrations on how to create "Examples", "Fuzz", and "Benchmark" testing are located in their own examples.

+The main purpose of these examples is to demonstrate how to setup a main project that links with a local library package.
+Anything beyond that scope is in a separate demonstration.

 ## Greetings.sh
 This is a demonstration file for how to compile a library without any main code.